 Dragons usually don’t shed their skin all at once either, not like a snake would.
 Shirley’s last bout was just her head and thighs.
 At the moment, she’s shedding under her chin and belly.
 The bearded dragon shedding process can happen over several days, to several weeks, stretching the whole darn thing over a few months.

 Aside from shedding representing growth spurts, especially in older dragons, it may also be brought on by certain conditions of diet and nutrition, habitat, health, breeding, brumation, stress, seasonal, temperature & humidity.
-Click here if you’re interesting in checking out a great “Raising Bearded Dragons” course.
-(This, is an affiliate link, just so ya know.)
+There are a lot of great books to read about taking care of Bearded Dragons.

 What can I do to help?

 Well, I always want to help her out and speed up this miserable process by peeling off her old skin for her.
 You know, like people do with sunburned skin that’s sloughing off.
 Resist the temptation, though.
 You can damage the new skin if it’s peeled off too early.
 If the dragon is not ready to shed, and you peel off loose skin, the skin underneath will be damp.
 That’s not a good thing.
 This leaves it open to bacteria and mites if there are any around.

 The biggest concern with peeling off the skin before it’s ready to come off naturally is damaging the skin underneath, which can lead to infection and problems with shedding the next time.

 Bearded Dragon Care Sheet: Caring for Your Pet Dragon

 You could, however, help by misting your dragon every couple of days with a spray bottle of water.
 High humidity can easily cause respiratory infections in dragons, so use the misting method with caution.